AdobeDocs/campaign-web.en/help/v8/content/generative-image.md

         ![Screenshot showing image settings options in Adobe Campaign Web](assets/image-genai-4.png){zoomable="yes"}

-1. From the **[!UICONTROL Reference content]** menu, click **[!UICONTROL Upload file]** to add any brand asset which contains content that can provide additional context AI Assistant or select a previously uploaded one.
+1. From the **[!UICONTROL Reference content]** menu, click **[!UICONTROL Upload file]** to add any brand asset which contains content that can provide additional context AI or select a previously uploaded one.

     Previously uploaded files are available in the **[!UICONTROL Uploaded reference content]** drop-down.
 Simply toggle the assets you wish to include in your generation.